Caring for a Ball Python: What You Need to Know Before Adopting One

-Snakes can be much easier to care for than small furry animals, and ball Pythons are easy snakes to have as pets.
 Ball pythons tend to be on the small side, so they don’t need a lot of space.
 They are commonly considered a great snake for a first-time pet owner.

 They can be shy and will curl up into a ball if they feel threatened.
 They will do this rather than bite youIf you handle them gently and regularly, they will become relaxed and be comfortable around you.
 They will wrap themselves around you, but it is easy for you to unwrap them if you are uncomfortable with this

-Usually about 3-4 feet and 3-4 pounds, but can grow larger.
+A full grown Bally Python snake can usually be about 3-4 feet and 3-4 pounds, but can grow larger.
 Females are usually larger than males.

-Temperature and Humidity
+Temperature For a Ball Python, and Humidity Needs

-There should be a cool part of the habitat at 80-85 degrees, and a warm part that is 90-95 degrees.
+There should be a cool part of the habitat at 80-85 degrees F (26-29 C), and a warm part that is 90-95 degrees F (32-35 C).
 Under-tank heating pads work well.
 A hot rock or direct contact with any heating source could cause burns.
-Humidity should be at 50-60%.

 They need plenty of space to move around.
 A 30 or 40-gallon tank would be enough for one snake.
 There should be a secure wire lid for the top that you can partially cover to help regulate the heat and humidity.